 Then my stop, the tourist information desk.
 I stopped to find out some bus information.
 I was confused when the woman said there was no bus and I would have to get a taxi if I hadn’t already booked a transfer.
 She then tried to convince me that I needed to take a taxi.
 I let her know that I wanted to take the public bus.
 She then pointed to the road beyond the car park outside.
 She indicated that I should wait there for a bus with ‘B’ on it.
 “Make sure it has a ‘B’ on it!”, she reiterated as I walked away.

-Smiles on the Side of the Road
+Discover the Real Vanuatu – Smiles on the Side of the Road

 A quick walk across the car park brought me to the road but I could see nothing that resembled a bus stop.
 I did see a helicopter next to what looked like a garden shed, a contradiction that seemed to describe Vanuatu perfectly so far; expensive stuff near sheds.
 With no indication of where I should be, I just stood on the side of the road.
 I figured I’d be able to flag down the bus as it drove past.

 Within Minutes, people had started gathering around me.
-Of course, they weren’t gathering around me, they were waiting as I was in fact at the bus stop.
+Of course, they weren’t gathering around me, they were waiting, as I was in fact at the bus stop.
 I checked with one of the locals that was now standing near me and he asked where I was going.
-When I said I was going to Pango, just south of Port Vila, he advised that the bus could take me close.
+When I said I was going to Pango, just south of Port Vila.
+He advised that the bus could take me close.
 He then gave me a big smile.

 As I waited, he decided to give me a bit of a history lesson about Vanuatu.
 I was already aware that the country has only been known as Vanuatu since it gained independence in 1980.
 My new friend Itu wanted to make sure that I knew it.
 “We used to be French.
 We used to be British.
-We called it New Hebrides”.
+They called it New Hebrides”.
 I presumed that he was referring to the 74 years of joint French and British rule.
 He continued, “Now we are ni-Vanuatu!”.

 He went on to explain that the word Vanuatu came from the joining of ‘Vanua’, meaning land and ‘tu’ meaning stand.
 For the ni-Vanuatu, it is a strong word that indicates they are independent on their land.